Lillian Josephine Chester: Personal life

 Lillian Chester was born in Cincinnati where she also met her husband, George.
 When Lillian Chester met George, she was a widow going by the name Lillian Josephine Hauser DeRimo.
 George was still married to his wife Elizabeth Chester.
 Elizabeth, Lillian, and George moved to New York around the same time.
 Elizabeth divorced George in 1911, using the evidence that he was living at Gainsborough Studios in London with Lillian.
-Elizabeth filed for divorced and George and Lillian married while they were in Europe after hearing that the divorce was finalized.
+Elizabeth filed for divorce and George and Lillian married while they were in Europe after hearing that the divorce was finalized.
 However, Elizabeth had only been granted an interlocutory decree, which made the divorce not final and therefore made his subsequent marriage to Lillian controversial.

 A friend of Elizabeth quotes George as saying "You [Elizabeth] are perfect in every respect, except one.
 This woman [Lillian] surpasses you in beauty.
 I must have that.
 My nature demands it - my soul cries out for it."
 George and Lillian delayed their return to New York after finding out about the failed divorce.
 George briefly ran away, fearing charges of bigamy.
 However, on December 2, 1911, Justice Guy finalized the divorce between Elizabeth and George.
 Lillian and Elizabeth were friends before the divorce proceedings, despite the ten year age gap.
 George had two sons, Robert F. and George R. Jr., from his marriage with Elizabeth.
 Elizabeth was granted custody of both children.
 Lillian and George did not have any children.
 Upon George's death, he left everything he owned to Lillian.
 George Chester died of a heart attack on 26 February 1924 in New York City.
 After George's death, Lillian retired after the death of her husband.
 She died at the age of 71 in Pinellas, Florida on June 7, 1961.
 She is buried in Cincinnati next to her husband, George.